When the saint comes dancing in

 Five minutes later, true to her word, the band pauses and there’s a quick change over.
 The females of the village, who are 21 this year, take hold of San Blas.
 It’s no easy feat, as although he is small for an effigy (designed especially for these narrow streets), he must still weigh a ton.

-The ladies dance around with him before handing him back to the men.
-Suddenly, they stop somewhere near the altar and the latest new parents approach with their babies.
-Babies are held up to San Blas’ robe for good luck.
+The young women dance around with him before handing him back to the men.
+Suddenly, San Blas pauses somewhere near the altar and the latest new parents approach with their babies.
+They hold them up to San Blas’ robe for good luck.

 Traditionally, San Blas is carried around the streets and the party and dancing take place outside.
-The weather has meant that he remained indoors.
+However, today the weather has meant that he has remained indoors.
 The robes he wears are delicate antiques and would get spoilt in the rain.
 The weather doesn’t appear to have dampened his spirits though, or those of the villagers.
 The party goes on for a while and the music is infectious.
 When San Blas’ dancing sequence is finally over, he is placed carefully at the back of the church and everyone dances out onto the street.
-The brass band are still playing and head for the main square where a marquee has been set up for the afternoon and evening’s entertainment.
+With the brass band still playing, everyone heads for the main square.
+A marquee is in place ready for the afternoon and evening’s entertainment.

-The party goes on well into the evening, despite the fact that San Blas retires hours before.
+The party goes on well into the evening, despite the fact that San Blas retired hours before.
 I imagine he was exhausted after all that exercise.
-San Blas is the protector of throats, and after all the singing and dancing that is taking place in the Plaza, he might well be called upon more than once.
+San Blas is the protector of throats, and after all the singing and dancing that takes place in the Plaza, tomorrow, he might find himself listening to more than one croaky prayer to get better.

 Feliz dia de San Blas, Benaocaz!

-One thought on “When the saint comes dancing in”
+One thought on “When the saint comes dancing in: celebrating San Blas in Benaocaz